Facility Dogs and Animal-Assisted Therapy

 Title: “Chief cuddling officer”

 Role in therapy: Casey visits children in the hospital.
-She spends time with families of some of OHSU’s smallest patients, who might be in the Neonatal Intensive Care Unit for months.
-She snuggles with new parents in the Mother-Baby unit.
+She spends time with families of some of OHSU’s youngest patients, who might be in the Neonatal Intensive Care Unit for months.
+She snuggles with new parents in the Mother-Baby Unit.
 She also offers comfort to families who have had a loss in childbirth.

 Special moments: One patient was on bed rest while pregnant with twins.
 After a visit from Casey, she felt a sense of calm and peace that lowered her anxiety and blood pressure.
-Another patient, a girl, had needed sedation for scans.
+Another patient needed sedation for scans.
 Then she lay with Casey and petted and talked to her.
 The girl’s mom said Casey’s help meant the world to both of them.

-Quotable: Casey helps families going through a tough time.
+Quotable: Casey helps families going through tough times.
 “She’s already touched so many lives in the short time that she has been at Doernbecher,” Wiggins says.

 Animal-assisted therapy teams